Mirsaid-Abdullaev/MNIST-NeuralNet-CSharp/README.md

 LayerNetwork testNetwork = new LayerNetwork(LayerStructure);
 ```

-There is a `StochasticGradDescent` class that is responsible for providing training for the neural network model through the use of feedforward and backpropagation processes.
+There is a `SGD` class that is responsible for providing training for the neural network model through the use of feedforward and backpropagation processes.
 It is used through calling the void method `TrainNetwork()` with this signature.

 **`Network`** must be already initialised as shown in the previous example